wafaehamdaoui/PlatformWeb/README.md

 # Platform Web
 ## Introduction :
-Within this project, I am going to present to you an example of CRUD Application With Node js and Oracle database in the contexe of smart university, and I will show you how to use it correctly.
+Within this project, I am going to present to you an example of CRUD Application With Node js and Oracle database in the contexe of smart university.
 ### Problem:
 As soon as I submitted my application to my university, I noticed that it has a soprtive infrastructure, digital infrastructures and workspaces, but it has a limited capacity so it is possible that you go to the university and you cannot find available space and therefore you have to go to the security agent and make the reservation before one or two days.
-So as a web developement student, to solve this problem I decide to create an application which allows us, the students, to reserve the different resources of the university either the sports halls, or the sports fields, or the workspaces, or the computers, using the skills we learned in
-Node.js and Oracle database trainings.
+So as a web developement student, to solve this problem I decide to create an application which allows us, the students, to reserve the different resources of the university either the sports halls, or the sports fields, or the workspaces, or the computers, using the skills we learned in Node.js and Oracle database trainings.

 ### Solution
 The solution I propose is named uemf resources. which is a web application that allows uemf students to reserve any resource in one click.

 Therefore, the programming of this web application will be carried out in Node js for several reasons like: run JavaScript in a single thread, and the processing is asynchronous...

-For database i will use oracle because it provides a rich set of default security features to manage user accounts, authentication, privileges wich help to protect data...
+For database I will use oracle because it provides a rich set of default security features to manage user accounts, authentication, privileges wich help to protect data...

 Regarding my work environment, I work under windows, I use Visual Studio Code (and sql developer to manage database).